open-feature/spec/glossary.md

 ### Application Author

-The maintainer of an application or service which utilizes the feature flags API to manage functionality.
+The maintainer of an application or service which utilizes the feature flags SDK to manage functionality.

 ### Provider Author

-The maintainer of an SDK-compliant provider which implements the necessary interfaces required for flag evaluation.
+The maintainer of an API-compliant provider which implements the necessary interfaces required for flag evaluation.

 ### Integration Author

-The maintainer of an SDK-compliant integration which implements additional secondary functionality besides flag evaluation.
+The maintainer of an API-compliant integration which implements additional secondary functionality besides flag evaluation.

 ### Library Author

-The maintainer of a shared library which is a dependency of many applications or libraries, which utilizes the feature flags API to allow consumers to manage library functionality.
+The maintainer of a shared library which is a dependency of many applications or libraries, which utilizes the feature flags SDK to allow consumers to manage library functionality.

 ## Common

-### Feature Flag API
+### Feature Flag SDK

 The interfaces and abstractions used by Application Author to implement feature flags in their application or service.

-### Feature Flag SDK
+### Feature Flag API

 The interfaces and abstractions used by Provider Authors and Integration Authors to add support for their feature flag implementation or integration.